While shrimp may be small in size, they're large in terms of nutritional value and health benefits.

 They're a great carbohydrate-free food.

-They contain astaxanthin, a carotenoid that gives them their pink color and that can act as a potent antioxidant to protect the skin from premature aging.
+A carotenoid that gives them their pink color and that can act as a potent antioxidant to protect the skin from premature aging.

 Also, the omega-3 fatty acids in shrimp provide valued antioxidant protection.